 Schools are very aware of the current economic environment as they work to balance their own books.
 Parents experiencing difficulty paying school fees, due to a transient cash-flow problem, should not delay in telling their child’s school before debts accumulate so that it might be possible to structure their payments, for a limited period, to ease the burden.
 However, if parental financial difficulties persist, they should urgently explore more affordable schooling options for their child.

-This opinion piece, by Executive Director Lebogang Montjane, first appeared in the Sunday Tribune.
+This opinion piece, by Executive Director Lebogang Montjane, first appeared in the Sunday Tribune on 17 September 2017.